A picture is worth a thousand words.

 Instead, repurpose some of your old videos.

-Here’s what I mean.
-If you have a YouTube channel, I’m sure you have lots of informative video content on this platform.
+Here’s what we mean.
+If you have a YouTube channel, we’re sure you have lots of informative video content on this platform.

 Anytime you discuss something in a blog post that’s relevant to one of your videos, embed the YouTube video within the blog.